Sonowal Khel: History

-Sonowals Today

-The Keot Sonowals got extinct in the due course of time.
-The Kachari Sonowal is the only khel that exist today and recognized as one of the Scheduled tribe of Assam.
+The Keot Sonowals went extinct in due course of time.
+The Kachari Sonowal is the only khel that exists today and is recognized as one of the Scheduled Tribes (ST) of Assam.

 Surnames

 The paiks in a khel were organized under a gradation of officials who commanded a set number of them.
 They were Bora (20 paiks), Saikia (100), Hazarika (1000), Baruah and Phukan (6000).

-It is to be noted that the designations Thengal Baruah and Sonowal Baruah were introduced only in the reign of the Ahom King Purandar Singha (1818–19, 1833–1838).
+The designations Thengal Baruah and Sonowal Baruah were introduced only in the reign of the Ahom King Purandar Singha (1818–19, 1833–1838).
 These officers remained in overall charges of these guilds and had to take a note of the total output of such washings conducted under the state initiative.

 Formerly, the descendants of these officials used to use these designations as surnames.
 But as these surnames are common to all Assamese people irrespective of their caste, some frauds were found to take advantage of it in getting ST certificate.
 Hence, as per guidance of All Assam Tribal Sangha, all the new generation of Kachari Sonowals have started using 'Sonowal' as a surname.